- Class: Mammalia

 AT THE ZOO

-Guests may see a band of coatis at the Safari Park and education coatis at the Zoo.
+Guests may see a band of coatis at the Safari Park and at the Zoo.

-While the IUCN declares coati “data deficient”, it is clear the mountain coati is in decline.
+It is clear that the mountain coati is in decline.
 Main causes include deforestation, expansion of agriculture, vehicle strikes, and hunting.
 Fragmentation of its habitat also poses significant challenges to populations.
 While all types of coati are somewhat flexible in habit, they do require forests to live.

 By supporting San Diego Zoo Wildlife Alliance, you are our ally in saving and protecting wildlife worldwide.